A couple of days in Liverpool, a city with football and the Beatles on the menu, and a long lost maritime past.

-Liverpool has more to it than Manchester, in other respects than football, so I won’t be blogging much about Manchester.
-But have a look.
-Anyway we had a couple of days to look around in Liverpool and I will here share my impressions in three chapters.
+Liverpool has more to it than Manchester, in other respects than football, so I won’t be writing much about Manchester.
+Have a look at the article from our visit in 2008.
+Anyway, we had a couple of nice days to look around in Liverpool.
+In this article I will here share my impressions under three main headings.

 Liverpool’s past (dubious) glory